What is TESA? When and Why to Do It?

 - An Azoospermic patient is diagnosed with adequate testosterone levels for four months.

 MicroTESE is the best alternative for Azoospermic patients who have good testosterone levels in their bodies but still lack the count during ejaculation.
 Furthermore, the success rate for microTESE procedures is also favourable, helping doctors find combinational sperm in 60% of their cases.

 The TESA IVF procedure has a similar success rate to ICSI/IVF treatment, done using fresh semen, reflecting more than 60% successful chances.
 Sperm extraction through TESA holds 80% success chances, increasing to 100% from TESE.

 This cost varies differently for all fertility clinics.
 For example, a team of experts at Aastha Fertility Care costs Rs.
 15,000 – 18,000 for TESA procedure, further depending on the patient’s health.

 The TESA procedure is conducted approximately 20-30 minutes, and the average recovery time is nearly a week.

-Aastha Fertility Center in India is the best clinic for all infertility issues, providing ideal treatments and support to all their patients for fast recoveries and effective results.
+Aastha Fertility Center is the best IVF center for all infertility issues, providing ideal treatments and support to all their patients for fast recoveries and effective results.